-First a point should be made about the vector fields and/or differential equations considered in this work.
+First, a general point should be made about the vector fields and/or differential equations considered in this work.
 This is due to the fact that they are far from being ``generic''.
-For example complete vector fields on $\C^n$ are very ``non-generic'' among polynomial/rational vector fields or yet among singular holomorphic foliations on projective spaces.
-Indeed the leaves of a foliation on $\C P(n)$ induced by a complete vector field are quotients of $\C$ as Riemann surfaces and this, by itself, is already very ``non-generic''.
-Whereas they are ``non-generic'' their interest can hardly be questioned since, for example, they constitute a natural Lie algebra for the group of algebraic automorphisms of $\C^n$ and they remain an object intensively discussed as shown by the recent works of A. Bustinduy, L. Giraldo and others (cf. \cite{giraldo1}, \cite{giraldo2} and their references).
-Actually in the study of differential equations we often encounter very special (i.e. ``non-generic'') examples that turn out to play crucial roles in the theory.
-Apart from complete vector fields, our techniques also apply to semi-complete ones, i.e. to those vector fields admitting ``maximal solutions'' defined on subsets of $\C$ (cf. below).
-Halphen vector fields as studied in \cite{guillotIHES} satisfy this condition and they are discussed in Section~7.
-Their importance is clear since they appear in Mathematical Physics, in the theory of Ricci flow (namely the case of Ricci flow on homogeneous spaces) as well as in number theory through the celebrated functions $P, \, Q , \, R$ of Ramanujan.
+For example, complete vector fields on $\C^n$ are very ``non-generic'' among polynomial/rational vector fields or among singular holomorphic foliations on projective spaces.
+Indeed, the leaves of a foliation on $\C P(n)$ induced by a complete vector field are quotients of $\C$ as Riemann surfaces and this, by itself, is already very ``non-generic''.
+Whereas they are ``non-generic'', their interest can hardly be questioned since, for example, they constitute a natural Lie algebra for the group of algebraic automorphisms of $\C^n$ \cite{lempert} and remain an object of intensive study as shown by the recent works of A. Bustinduy, L. Giraldo, Brunella and others (cf. \cite{giraldo1}, \cite{giraldo2}, \cite{marco3}).
+Actually, when working with differential equations, we often encounter very special (i.e. ``non-generic'') examples that turn out to play crucial roles in the theory.
+Apart from complete vector fields, our techniques also apply to semi-complete ones, i.e. to those vector fields admitting ``maximal solutions'' defined on subsets of $\C$ (cf. below and Section~2.2 for further details).
+Halphen vector fields as studied in \cite{guillotIHES} satisfy this condition and they will be revisited in Section~7.
+The importance of Halphen vector fields is undisputed since they appear in Mathematical Physics, in the study of Ricci flow on homogeneous spaces as well as in number theory through the celebrated functions $P, \, Q , \, R$ of Ramanujan.